cedricpierre/fluentity-core/README.md

 # Fluentity

-Fluentity is a lightweight and flexible library for TypeScript/JavaScript applications to consume RESTFul API using models.
+Fluentity is a lightweight and flexible library for TypeScript/JavaScript applications to consume API using models.
 It's inspired by Active Record and Laravel Eloquent.
 It provides a simple and intuitive way to interact with your API endpoints while maintaining type safety and following object-oriented principles.
 Fluentity has also a small caching mechinism.

 ## Quality & Reliability

 - 💯 Written in TypeScript
-- 🧪 99% test coverage with Vitest
+- 🧪 test coverage with Vitest
 - ⚡️ Designed for fast, type-safe API interactions

 ## Installation